Ram Kumari Jhakri: Controversial statements

-On 4 May 2019, she gave an interview to the talk show Janata Janna Chahanchhan (translation:People Want to Know) on Prime Times Television, in which she criticised her own party leader and prime minister KP Sharma Oli on the government's program for the fiscal year 2019-20.
+On 4 May 2019, she gave an interview to the talk show Janata Janna Chahanchhan (translation:People Want to Know) on Prime Times Television, in which she criticized her own party leader and prime minister KP Sharma Oli on the government's program for the fiscal year 2019-20.
 She said the prime minister's programs were an insult to republicanism.
 She had also been critical of finance minister Yubaraj Khatiwada in the past.

 Political life

 Early political career

 She is the first woman to be elected president of a major party affiliate student union.
 As the president of ANNFSU, she was one of the central figures protesting during the 2006 democracy movement in Nepal.